-It’s not exaggerating to say that HBO’s The Sopranos is one of the most influential television series of this generation.
-Focusing on the family and la familia of Italian-American mobster Tony Soprano (the late James Gandolfini), it’s a show that sprung from the imagination of writer/producer David Chase (who got his start on Bill Bixby’s The Magician and the Darren McGavin horror series Kolchak: The Night Stalker), and it’s understandable why he was reluctant to revisit this material following the show’s end in 2007.
+At this point, it’s not exaggerating to say that HBO’s The Sopranos is one of the most influential television series of this generation.
+Focusing on the family and la familia of Italian-American mobster Tony Soprano, it’s a show that sprung from the imagination of writer/producer David Chase (who got his start on Bill Bixby‘s The Magician and the Darren McGavin horror series Kolchak: The Night Stalker), and it’s understandable why he was reluctant to revisit this material following the show’s end in 2007.
 Until now.

 The setting will be during the race riots in Newark that took place in the 1960s.
 In an interview with Deadline, Chase explained, “I was interested in Newark and life in Newark at that time.
 I used to go down there every Saturday night for dinner with my grandparents.
 But the thing that interests me most was Tony’s boyhood.
 I was interested in exploring that.”